Special Morocco 12 nights & 13 days, October into November 2024; a slide show sans explanations.

 This blog is an overview of our adventure in Morocco.
 Few captions as provided as there will be future, more detailed blogs planned.
 This is a long show as our sojourn was13 days & it contains some of what I think are my best photographs highlighting our adventure.

-Sit back, relax, preferably at a larger than iPhone screen, with a nice cup of tea, or coffee, or a beer…& enjoy.
+Sit back, relax, preferably at a larger than iPhone screen, with a nice cup of tea, or coffee, a beer or THC…& enjoy.
+This fellow, in the next to the last foto in this opening sequence, is using a hash pipe.
+I had walked by & recognized the shape as I had bought one in 1978.

 Our trip was planned by Alison Nolting of the Africa Adventure Company in concert with Youssef Jamal, who was to be our guide.
 Alison questioned us in advance about our preferences, etc. The accommodations Alison selected for us were spectacular.
 The arrangement of Youssef as our guide & Farid as our driver was wonderful.
 They had never met before but from the start, they worked together seamlessly.
 Like most Moroccans, they each spoke several languages.
 In school, the students learn Arabic, French, English, Berber & so on.